Quidditch: Development

-Rowling came up with the sport in a Manchester hotel room after a row with her then-boyfriend.
+Rowling came up with the sport in a Manchester hotel room after an argument with her then-boyfriend.
 She explained: "I had been pondering the things that hold a society together, cause it to congregate and signify its particular character and knew I needed a sport."
 Rowling claims that the word "Quidditch" is not derived from any particular etymological root, but was the result of filling five pages of a notebook with different words beginning with "Q".

 Despite the sport's popularity with fans, Rowling grew to dislike describing the matches.
 She commented in an interview:

 The final Quidditch scene in the books appears in Harry Potter and the Half-Blood Prince.
 Rowling experienced "fiendish glee" writing this scene, which features memorable commentary by Luna Lovegood.

 Quidditch is introduced in Harry Potter and the Philosopher's Stone, and is a regularly recurring feature throughout the first six books.
 It is depicted as being played by both professionals (as in tournaments like the Quidditch World Cup) and amateurs.
 A major motif of five of the Harry Potter books is the competition among the four Hogwarts houses for the Quidditch Cup each school year; in particular, the rivalry between Gryffindor and Slytherin.

-In 2014 Rowling started publishing a series of match reports from the Quidditch World Cup on Pottermore, culminating in a short story about the final featuring the return of Harry, Ron, Hermione and their friends as adults.
+In 2014, Rowling started publishing a series of match reports from the Quidditch World Cup on Pottermore, culminating in a short story about the final featuring the return of Harry, Ron, Hermione and their friends as adults.
 This generated interest from several media outlets, as it was the first new writing about the Harry Potter characters since the end of the series in 2007.

 Rowling published Quidditch Through the Ages in 2001 to benefit Comic Relief; Quidditch Through The Ages Illustrated Edition was published in 2020, with banners being presented to 11 towns in the UK and Ireland that in the books have Quidditch teams, including the Ballycastle Bats, Falmouth Falcons, Holyhead Harpies, Montrose Magpies, Pride of Portree and Wigtown Wanderers; two teams based in fictional places, the Chudley Cannons and Puddlemere United, were also celebrated.